cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 * Go
 * Docker

 Features of Elastic Beanstock include

-:o: change to bullet list with headings italic

-### High Performance

-Elastic Beanstalk allows freedom to provision servers from a variety of EC2 configurations based on business to suit the compute requirements.
+* *High Performance*: Elastic Beanstalk allows freedom to provision servers from a variety of EC2 configurations based on business to suit the compute requirements.

-### Scalability

-Easy configurable auto scaling settings are available to handle peak loads based on metrics monitoring.
+* *Scalability*: Easy configurable auto scaling settings are available to handle peak loads based on metrics monitoring.

-### High Availability

-Elastic Beanstalk provides easy health check based load balancing options to ensure high avialability of the web application.
+* *High Availability*: Elastic Beanstalk provides easy health check based load balancing options to ensure high avialability of the web application.

-### Complete source control

-The user has freedom to select the AWS resources and has full control over the infrastructure powering the application using the Elastic Beanstalk management capabilities.
+* *Complete source control*: The user has freedom to select the AWS resources and has full control over the infrastructure powering the application using the Elastic Beanstalk management capabilities.

-### Fully Managed

-With Elastic Beanstalk, AWS manages actvities like hardware provisioning, set up and configuration, software patching, database backups and performance monitoring.
+* *Fully Managed*: With Elastic Beanstalk, AWS manages actvities like hardware provisioning, set up and configuration, software patching, database backups and performance monitoring.

 ## Amazon Elastic Beanstalk Pricing

 Amazon Elastic Beanstalk has no additional charges of its own.
 You pay for the resources and services provisioned by the beanstalk environment.
 These are typically:
 * EC2 instances
 * S3 Storage
 * Elastic Load Balancer